Do Cavalier King Charles Spaniels and Cats Get Along?

 Any soon to be Cavalier owner who also owns a cat will be sure to want to know one thing, can Cavalier King Charles Spaniels live with cats?

-By nature, a Cavalier King Charles Spaniels are known to have a low prey drive.
-They are more concerned with smaller prey like birds and mice.
+Cavalier King Charles Spaniels are known to have a low prey drive.
+So, they are more concerned with smaller prey like birds and mice.

-Tips for Introducing Cavalier King Charles Spaniels and Cats to each other
+Tips for Introducing Cavalier King Charles Spaniels and Cats

 As with any introduction, there are things you can do to make the transition of stranger to best friend easy and stress free.

 Age also plays a role.
-A puppy will be easier to introduce to a cat because they’re still young and impressionable.
+A Puppy will be easier to introduce to a Cat because they’re still young and impressionable.
 Likewise, it is often easier to introduce a Kitten to a Dog.